 Epiphany on the Range

-"Epiphany on the Range" is about a unique program at Whitman College that puts students face to face with public lands issues in the West.
-Calling themselves the "Westies," the students and their professor spend the entire semester on the road, traveling 8,000 miles through 12 western states, and meeting with more than 70 people with various perspectives on issues affecting public lands.
-They carry a full course load and post writings about their experiences on a website maintained from their mobile classroom...a converted horse trailer with solar panels and a satellite dish on the roof.
+"Epiphany on the Range" is about a unique program at Whitman College that put students face to face with public lands issues in the West.
+Calling themselves the "Westies," the students and their professor spent the entire 2006 summer semester on the road, traveling 8,000 miles through 12 western states, and meeting with more than 70 people with various perspectives on issues affecting public lands.
+They carried a full course load and posted writings about their experiences on a website maintained from their mobile classroom...a converted horse trailer with solar panels and a satellite dish on the roof.

-The group is totally self-sufficient, camping out and cooking for themselves the entire three months.
-They study issues such as water, development, mining, politics and the environment.
+The group was totally self-sufficient, camping out and cooking for themselves the entire three months.
+They studied issues such as water, development, mining, politics and the environment.
 In "Epiphany on the Range," the students focus on public lands cattle grazing as they meet with anti-ranching activist Jon Marvel and family ranchers Steve and Robin Boies.

 Deep West Radio is produced by the Western Folklife Center's Hal Cannon and Taki Telonidis, and made possible by the generous support of the R. Harold Burton Foundation and the George S. & Dolores Doré Eccles Foundation.

 The teenagers come to make music, setting their personal story to verse and beat, and in some cases finding a brief respite from an otherwise confusing and even dangerous life.
 And its all free.

 The teenagers are taking part in what's called the Open Mic program, one of the many offerings at Spy Hop.
 Matt Mateus founded Open Mic, and he mentors kids as they craft their songs - everything from rap to jazz to acoustic.
 Their backgrounds are equally diverse: everything from East African refugees, to kids with disabilities, to suburban kids aspiring for a career in the music business.